simonmichael/hledger/doc/DOCS.md

 Note once the release branch is created, extra care is needed to keep changelogs synced between branches, considering:
 - edits to existing change notes
-- new change notes, corresponding to code changes cherry picked from master or created in the release branch.
+- new change notes, corresponding to code changes cherry picked from main or created in the release branch.

 At such times it may be useful to follow this sequence:
 1. Add/sync code changes to the release branch.
 2. Update change logs in release branch, based on latest commits there.
-3. Cherry pick change log updates from the release branch to (that release's section in) the changelogs in master.
+3. Cherry pick change log updates from the release branch to (that release's section in) the changelogs in main.
-4. Update change logs in master, to add any more unreleased commits at the top (assisted by manual cleanup).
+4. Update change logs in main, to add any more unreleased commits at the top (assisted by manual cleanup).

 ### Finalise change logs for a release